In this article, we are going to discuss trekking in Nepal in June.

 Upper Mustang Trek is an ideal experience for all trekking enthusiasts.
 The route starts from the world’s deepest gorge, Kali Gandaki Region, which is a deserted region, into the highest regions of Lo-Manthang Valley.
 The trekking route starts from Jomsom to Kagbeni which is the main entry point of the Upper Mustang trekking route.

-You will get a chance to view the panoramic views of Mount Nilgiri, Annapurna, Dhaulagiri and several other peaks.
-The entire region is influenced by the Tibetan culture and their unique tradition and culture.
+You will get a chance to view the panoramic views of Mount Nilgiri, Annapurna, Dhaulagiri, and several other peaks.
+The entire region is influenced by Tibetan culture and their unique tradition and culture.

 - Scenic drive to Pokhara

 - Mountain flight from Pokhara to Jomsom and view of Dhaulagiri and Annapurna range

 - The hidden kingdom of Mustang

 - Explore the rain shadow region of Nepal

 - The walled city and ancient monasteries along the region

 Picturesque view of the magnificent and majestic mountain range

 This is the most popular trekking in Nepal the Everest Base Camp Trek.
 Since it is so popular, there are a lot of tea houses and guest houses that provide good housing facilities.
 These are nice places to rest during the rainy nights.